criterion326/IE-HGNN/README.md

     </center>
 </div>

 Fig.2 is a schematic depiction of a formaldehyde ($CH_2O$) molecule.
 The distances of the bonds in the figure are approximations and are primarily intended for illustrative purposes only.
-The unit of length used in the figure is $\AA$, and to distinguish between the two hydrogen atoms, they are labeled with superscript numbers.
-In this representations, solid lines are utilized to represent edges where the bond distance exceeds 2$\AA$, while dotted lines are employed for those with distance less than 2 $\AA$.
+The unit of length used in the figure is $$\AA$$, and to distinguish between the two hydrogen atoms, they are labeled with superscript numbers.
+In this representations, solid lines are utilized to represent edges where the bond distance exceeds 2, while dotted lines are employed for those with distance less than 2.

 ##### 5.2 Molecular Relational Learning